FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 The connection points are outlined in this section.

 Web Components holds some inner state to distinguish whether it is in _search mode_ or in _navigation mode_.
-This is important to target the correct FACT-Finder API and to create the correct behavior by the HTML elements.
+This is important to target the correct FactFinder API and to create the correct behavior by the HTML elements.
 The switching between these two modes must be synchronized with your SPA's state.

 Using Web Components' navigation elements (`ff-navigation` and `ff-header-navigation`) makes the setup easier.